Can Demographic Factors Improve Text Classification? Revisiting Demographic Adaptation in the Age of Transformers: Experimental Setup

-In demographic specialization training, we fix the maximum sequence length to $128$ subword tokens.
+\paragraph{Training and Optimization.} In demographic specialization training, we fix the maximum sequence length to $128$ subword tokens.
 We train for $30$ epochs in batches of $32$ instances and search for the optimal learning rate among the following values: $\{5\cdot 10^{-5}, 1\cdot 10^{-5}, 1\cdot 10^{-6}\}$.
-We apply early stopping based on development set performance: we stop if the joint MTL loss does not improve for~3~epochs).
+We apply early stopping based on the development set performance: we stop if the joint MTL loss does not improve for~3~epochs).
 For downstream fine-tuning and evaluation, we train for maximum $20$ epochs in batches of $32$.
 We search for the optimal learning rate between the following values: $\{5\cdot 10^{-5}, 1\cdot 10^{-5}, 5\cdot 10^{-6}, 1\cdot 10^{-6}\}$ and apply early stopping based on the validation set performance (patience: 5 epochs).
-We use Adam~\citep{kingma2014adam} as the optimization algorithm.
+We use AdamW~\citep{loshchilov2018decoupled} as the optimization algorithm.